It was an era when the expression “a cougar” simply meant “a large American wild cat with a plain tawny to greyish coat”!

 Production of the original Spider ended in 1993.
 190 Spider Commemorative Edition were produced for the US market in May 1993 and badged as a 1994 model.

 Why not get your own DVD copy of the iconic “The Graduate” film featuring Dustin Hoffman and a Simon and Garfunkel soundtrack.
-It was 40nyears old in 1967.
-Click the following link for a copy:
+It was 50 years old in 2017.
+Click the following Amazon link for a copy:

 Get your own Alfa Spider by clicking the following AMAZON link